aws/aws-mysql-odbc/README.md

 The resulting log file, named `myodbc.log`, can be found under `%temp%`.

 #### Enabling Logs On MacOS and Linux
-When connecting the MySQL Connector/ODBC Driver using a MacOS or Linux system, use the `LOG_QUERY` parameter in the connection string to enable logging (`DSN=XXX;LOG_QUERY=1;...`).
+When connecting the MySQL Connector/ODBC Driver using a MacOS or Linux system, use the `LOG_QUERY` parameter in the connection string with the value of `1` to enable logging (`DSN=XXX;LOG_QUERY=1;...`).
 The log file, named `myodbc.log`, can be found in the current working directory.

 ## License
 This software is released under version 2 of the GNU General Public License (GPLv2).